 Lensa AI was trained on a vast database of real people’s photos and creative works of artists from around the world, which is a direct infringement of copyright, privacy, and intellectual property.
 Like Lensa, all AI apps are trained on real-world data.
 The boundary between ethical and unethical usage of artificial intelligence is blurred, which raises serious concerns.

-In this article, our custom-writing team will cover the most pressing ethical issues related to ChatGPT and AI in academia.
+In this article, our best custom writing experts will cover the most pressing ethical issues related to ChatGPT and AI in academia.
 We will focus on privacy and bias concerns and discuss the aspects of academic integrity in the context of AI usage.

 😱 The Most Pressing Ethical Issues of ChatGPT & AI